-"And take the helmet of salvation, and the sword of the Spirit, which is the word of God."2 establish his righteousness" (Joseph Smith Translation, Matthew 6:38 [in Matthew 6:33, footnote a]).
+"And take the helmet of salvation, and the sword of the Spirit, which is the word of God."

 Brethren, if we are faithful in the priesthood, this armor will be given to us as a gift from God.
 We need this armor!